Campaign stunt, ads bring California recall into new phase - WTMJ

 “I’m running to be governor for all Californians, to reclaim our true identity, to bring back the gold to the Golden State,” Jenner says in the ad.

-The ad shows a photo of Newsom only once and never says his name, though she is clearly blasting his pandemic policies by highlighting closed businesses and kids out of school.
-Jenner’s campaign didn’t immediately answer whether the campaign was running corresponding ads on television or whether the pitch was digital only.
+The ad shows one photo of Newsom and never says his name, though she is clearly blasting his pandemic policies by highlighting closed businesses and kids out of school.
+Jenner’s campaign didn’t comment on whether it was running corresponding TV ads.

-The release of the ads marked a new phase in the campaign.
-Later Tuesday, two firefighters unions endorsed Newsom at the governor’s first campaign-style event of the recall.
+Later Tuesday, Newsom was flanked by more than a dozen firefights as he accepted union endorsements.

-“This is a big day as we really kick off our efforts to defeat this recall,” the governor said, flanked by more than a dozen firefighters.
+“This is a big day as we really kick off our efforts to defeat this recall,” the governor said.

 He declined to comment on Jenner’s or Cox’s ads.
 Instead, he pivoted to the state’s efforts on vaccinations, wildfire prevention and job creation.
-Standing in jeans and a zip up with the California bear logo on it, Newsom turned to his own familiar bear-related metaphor to say the state is “roaring back” from the pandemic.
+Wearing a zip up with the California bear logo on it, Newsom turned to his own bear-related metaphor to say the state is “roaring back” from the pandemic.

-He turned to well-worn talking points painting the recall as a partisan power grab led by extremists, But when pushed by a reporter, he acknowledged some Democrats and independents are frustrated, too.
+He then turned to well-worn talking points painting the recall as a partisan power grab led by extremists.
+But when pushed by a reporter, he acknowledged some Democrats and independents are frustrated, too.

 “This was a challenging year for the world, not just this country and our state.
 And in that process, I understand why people express themselves the way they did.
 So my job is to earn that trust back,” he said.